 Inspired by a scene in Harrow thirty years ago, following a gig by Sarah Jory and her band at a local country music club night.
 Sarah is a consummate pedal steel player and I was a big fan at the time.
 Upon leaving I was greeted by the sight of a man in complete cowboy attire, climbing into a relatively small car and winding back the sunroof to allow room for his Stetson.
 I always have huge admiration for true adherents of a style and there was no-doubting this gentleman’s commitment to the cause.
 However, this was a wintry night on the outskirts of north-west London and all things Western seemed far, far away.
 Whilst a lover of a great deal Stateside, there are elements of corporate expansion, which don’t fill me with much joy when transposed alongside our own Satanic mills.
 I like to think that some of our more worthy traditions will stand firm.
 Cue song.

 Girl on the train

+How could I have a project centred on Waterloo and not feature a train song?
 This definitely sprung from my spending many an hour waiting for trains out of various stations in the London, including Waterloo, between 1982 and 1984.
-At the time, I lived in Maryland Point (in an Albert Square!) with former Highgate flatmate Chris, before we moved to Wolseley Road in Forest Gate and shared a house with another mate of mine, Nigel from Chelmsford.
+At the time, I lived in Maryland Point (in an Albert Square!) with former Highgate flatmate Chris, and later in Wolseley Road, Forest Gate, and shared a house with another mate of mine, Nigel from Chelmsford.
 It’s the oldest lyric on the album and the wording has changed somewhat since.
 The girl in the title was initially listening to a Walkman, then a CD and in the end I changed this, a little reluctantly, to a phone.

 Waterloo Sunrise (theme)